noprofits-org/hyperpolarizability.com/posts/cors-proxy.md

 ## Open Source and Available for Everyone

-We've made our CORS proxy open source and available on GitHub at [https://github.com/noprofits-org/cors-proxy-server](https://github.com/noprofits-org/cors-proxy-server).
-Developers can either use our hosted version directly or fork the repository to deploy their own instance on Vercel.
+This CORS proxy is open source and available on GitHub at [https://github.com/noprofits-org/cors-proxy-server](https://github.com/noprofits-org/cors-proxy-server).
+Developers can either use the hosted version directly or fork the repository to deploy their own instance on Vercel.

 The repository includes comprehensive documentation, example code, and deployment instructions.
 It's designed to be easy to understand and modify, even for developers who aren't familiar with serverless functions or CORS concepts.

 ## Beyond Development: Production Considerations

-While our CORS proxy is a valuable tool for development and testing, there are important considerations for production use.
+While this CORS proxy is a valuable tool for development and testing, there are important considerations for production use.
 The proxy is currently open without authentication, making it accessible to anyone.
-For production applications with significant traffic or sensitive data, I recommend deploying your own instance with additional security measures.
+For production applications with significant traffic or sensitive data, deploying a private instance with additional security measures is recommended.

 The current implementation relies on Vercel's generous free tier, which includes reasonable limits for most small to medium-sized applications.
 However, very high-traffic applications might require upgrading to a paid plan or implementing more sophisticated caching and rate-limiting strategies.

 ## Conclusion

-Cross-origin resource sharing doesn't have to be a roadblock in your development process.
-With our serverless CORS proxy, you can easily bypass these restrictions and focus on building great applications rather than wrestling with browser security policies.
+Cross-origin resource sharing doesn't have to be a roadblock in the development process.
+With this serverless CORS proxy, developers can easily bypass these restrictions and focus on building great applications rather than wrestling with browser security policies.

-I built this tool to solve our own challenges when developing applications for nonprofits, and we're excited to share it with the broader development community.
-Whether you're building a small personal project or a complex application, our CORS proxy provides a simple, effective solution to a common problem.
+This tool was originally built to solve challenges when developing applications for nonprofits, and now it's available to the broader development community.
+Whether for a small personal project or a complex application, this CORS proxy provides a simple, effective solution to a common problem.

-Visit [https://noprofits.org/cors-tester/](https://noprofits.org/cors-tester/) to try the proxy for yourself, and check out the [GitHub repository](https://github.com/noprofits-org/cors-proxy-server) to learn more about the implementation or deploy your own instance.
+Visit [https://noprofits.org/cors-tester/](https://noprofits.org/cors-tester/) to try the proxy, and check out the [GitHub repository](https://github.com/noprofits-org/cors-proxy-server) to learn more about the implementation or deploy a custom instance.
 Happy coding!